stephrlo/Python_to_R/README.md

 # Python_to_R

 **Summary**

-Companion R code for article: The Starter Guide For Transitioning Your Python Projects To R
+This repository includes companion R code for article: The Starter Guide For Transitioning Your Python Projects To R, as well as links to the dataset.

 **Contents**

 1. **iZEV_Walkthrough**
    - iZEV_Walkthrough.md - creation of synthetic customer and email databases
-   - dataset - refer to the original dataset from the Government of Canada website [here](https://open.canada.ca/data/en/dataset/42986a95-be23-436e-af15-7c6bf292a2e1).
+   - Dataset - refer to the original dataset from the Government of Canada website [here](https://open.canada.ca/data/en/dataset/42986a95-be23-436e-af15-7c6bf292a2e1).
 The download name should be "Statistics on the Incentives for Zero-Emission Vehicles (iZEV) Program CSV" (English Version).

 **Software**